Benedicto: May your trails be crooked, winding, lonesome,

 waits for you —

 beyond that next turning of the canyon walls.

-A powerful blessing from a controversial environmentalist and writer, who had a deep reverence and love for the deserts and the mountains that he knew intimately well through years of working as a seasonal park ranger for the American National Park Service.
+A powerful blessing from the controversial environmentalist and writer Edward Abbey, who had a deep reverence and love for the deserts and the mountains that he knew intimately well through years of working as a seasonal park ranger for the American National Park Service.
 He’s not wishing us an easy journey but a challenging one that leads to something much more precious, ‘more full of wonder than your deepest dreams’.
 And that usually isn’t found at the end of a walk in a tame city park with mowed grass and tarmacked paths.

 And in our practice too, let’s not wish only for ease and smooth experiences, when so much richness can be found in the places where our preferences are not met.
 Easy to say, harder to remember when the going gets tough… but as the Buddhist saying goes: ‘obstacles are the path’.
 And may it lead to something strange and beautiful!

 PS Support from others is invaluable when on challenging paths!
 All our courses are offered by experienced tutors who draw on their own plentiful adventures on the way to developing more mindfulness and compassion in their lives…